 Bicycle accidents involving a motor vehicle can be devastating, and the injuries sustained in these accidents can be life-altering.
 Bicycles offer very little protection in the event of an accident, even when the rider is wearing a helmet.
-Bicycles do not have seat belts, airbags, or any additional safety measures to protect the body in the case of a collision.
+Bikes do not have seat belts, airbags, or any additional safety measures to protect the body in the case of a collision.
 What are some common causes of bicycle accidents?
-We will discuss just that.
+We will discuss just that below.

 According to the National Highway and Traffic Safety Administration, there are specific times of the day and places where bicycle accidents are more likely to occur.
 For instance, 75 percent of accidents happen in urban areas, and bicyclist’s deaths most often occur between 6 p.m. and 9 p.m.